Have you wondered how to create your own product line without going the handmade route?

 If you have been reading this blog for a while, you’ll know I am a big promoter of diversifying your income streams as a blogger.

-As currently a stay-at-home mama though, who still spends a lot of time on those “traditional” blogging channels, I needed the online shop to be manageable.
+As a mama of two little ones, I needed myonline shop to be manageable.

 When I first started with the handmade items, making, packaging and shipping each one was OK.
 But as things grew, orders became overwhelming, I became busier with kids, and it wasn’t making sense anymore.